Chapter edited as of 16th April, 2016.

-Did the raven-haired boy truly want to die?
-He wasn't sure, but he was certain that if he were to die, no one would care – no one had been bothered in the slightest by the fact his arm was broken, so what was a little more damage?
-They probably wouldn't even notice, unlike the ones standing on the ground below him, staring up as he inched ever closer to the edge.
+Did he truly want to die?
+He wasn't sure, but he was certain that if he were to die, no one would care; people only seemed to like him because of how good he was at baseball.
+The ones who weren't standing on the ground below watching as he inched ever closer to the edge probably wouldn't even notice he was dead until his baseball team stopped performing so well and he would be long-gone.
 No one cared.
-No one was telling him not to jump, that his life had meaning, that people cared - it wasn't like it was in the movies.
+No one was telling him not to jump, or telling him that his life had meaning or that people cared about him - it wasn't like it was in the movies.
 This was real life – the cruellest of all realities.
-Not a fictional world where people were nice enough to try and save a life, one as pitiful as his.
+Not a fictional world where people were nice enough to try and save a life, even one as pitiful as his.

-The fourteen-year-old could literally feel the way his heart crumpled like a piece of scrunched up paper.
+The teenager could literally feel the way his heart crumpled like a piece of scrunched up paper.
 It hurt – it hurt so fucking much.
-All he wanted was for the loneliness to end – the thoughts that he just wasn't good enough to succeed in this life of popularity.
-He knew the girls liked him, but he knew, in his heart, it was just for his good looks.
-How could they ever love someone emotionally like him?
+All he wanted was for the loneliness to end.
+He knew the girls liked him, in his heart he knew it was just for his good looks; how could they ever love someone like him?
 People only ever used him – that was all he was good for.

-Closing his eyes as he braced himself for the last step before he would plummet to the ground, Yamamoto whispered a silent thanks to the father who had raised him since his mother had left all those years ago.
-His father had been the only one to stay with him, unlike everyone else.
+He closed his eyes as he braced himself for the last step before he would plummet to the ground, and he whispered a silent thanks to the father who had raised him in place of his mother who had left all those years ago.
+His father had been the only one to stay with him, the only one he could depend on.

 Yamamoto could hear the panic in his classmate's voice – but why was it there?
 Surely it couldn't have been worry over his life...?